mdn/content/files/en-us/web/http/permissions_policy/index.md

 Some approaches include:

 - "Permission denied" is returned for JavaScript APIs that require user permission grants.
-- JavaScript APIs that provide access to features return `false` or throw an error.
+- JavaScript APIs that provide access to features return `false` values or throw an error.
+- APIs are not even exposed, as though they don't exist.
 - Options that control the feature behavior have different default values.

 > **Note:** Newly-introduced features may have an explicit API to signal the state.
 Existing features that later integrate with Permissions Policy will typically use existing mechanisms.

 Permissions Policy allows you to control which origins can use which features, both on the top-level page and in embedded {{htmlelement("iframe")}}s.
 The aim is to enforce best practices for good user experiences and provide granular control over _sensitive_ or _powerful_ features (meaning features that a user is required to give express permission for usage of, before related code can be executed).

+Permissions Policy provides two ways to specify policies:

+- The {{httpheader("Permissions-Policy")}} HTTP header, to control feature usage in received responses and any embedded content within the page (which includes {{htmlelement("iframe")}}s).
+- The {{htmlelement("iframe")}} [`allow`](/en-US/docs/Web/HTML/Element/iframe#attributes) attribute, to control feature usage only in specific {{htmlelement("iframe")}}s.

+These are separate but related — see [Inheritance of policies for embedded content](#inheritance_of_policies_for_embedded_content) for details.

+> **Note:** Scripts can programmatically query information about the permission policy via the {{DOMxRef("FeaturePolicy")}} object located at either {{DOMxRef("Document.featurePolicy")}} or {{DOMxRef("HTMLIFrameElement.featurePolicy")}}.

 To control each feature, you write a policy that consists of:

 - A **directive** that identifies the name of the feature to control.
 See the [list of the different available directives](/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives).
 - An **allowlist**, which is a list of origins that the feature should be controlled in.
 You can enable a feature for all or specific origins, or block its usage in all origins.

-Permissions Policy provides two ways to specify policies:

-- The {{httpheader("Permissions-Policy")}} HTTP header, to control feature usage in received responses and any embedded content within the page (which includes {{htmlelement("iframe")}}s).
-- The {{htmlelement("iframe")}} [`allow`](/en-US/docs/Web/HTML/Element/iframe#attributes) attribute, to control feature usage only in specific {{htmlelement("iframe")}}s.

-Scripts can programmatically query information about the permission policy via the {{DOMxRef("FeaturePolicy")}} object located at either {{DOMxRef("Document.featurePolicy")}} or {{DOMxRef("HTMLIFrameElement.featurePolicy")}}.
+See below for multiple examples.

 ## Relationship with the Permissions API